fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// (L4D1) Fifth slot weapon for new 5+ Survivor (1 - Pills, 0=off)
 		l4d_multislots_fifthweapon "0"

+		// If 1, allow extra first aid kits for 5+ players when in start saferoom, One extra kit per player above four.
+(0=No extra kits) l4d_multislots_saferoom_extra_first_aid "1"

 		// If 1, allow extra first aid kits for 5+ players when the finale is activated, One extra kit per player above four.
 (0=No extra kits) l4d_multislots_finale_extra_first_aid "1"

-		// If 1, allow extra first aid kits for 5+ players when in start saferoom, One extra kit per player above four.
-(0=No extra kits) l4d_multislots_saferoom_extra_first_aid "1"

-		// Delete all items form survivor bots when they got kicked by this plugin.
-(0=off) l4d_multislots_bot_items_delete "1"
+		// If 1, when same player reconnect the server or rejoin survivor team but no any bot can be taken over, give him a dead bot.
+(0=Always spawn alive bot for same player) l4d_multislots_no_second_free_spawn "0"

 		// Invincible time after new 5+ Survivor spawn by this plugin.
 (0=off) l4d_multislots_respawn_invincibletime "3.0"

+		// How to join the game for new player.
+		// 0: Old method.
+Spawn an alive bot first -> new player takes over.
+		// 1: Switch new player to survivor team (dead state) -> player respawns. l4d_multislots_join_survior_method "0"

 		// If 1, Block 'Join Survivors' commands (sm_join, sm_js)
 		l4d_multislots_join_command_block "0"